kellyshreeve/gold-recovery/README.md

 ## Data Acquisition

 The data were provided by TripleTen's Data Science bootcamp.
-As such the full dataset is loaded into the notebook but is proprietary information and cannot be shared online with the project.
+The full dataset is loaded into the notebook but is proprietary information and cannot be shared online with the project.

 ## Data Preprocessing